awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

      If you selected targets by choosing tag key\-value pairs, and you are not certain how many targets use the selected tags, then limit the number of automations that can run at the same time by specifying a percentage\.

      When the maintenance window runs, a new automation is initiated per target\.
-There is a limit of 100 concurrent automations per AWS account\.
+There is a limit of 100 concurrent automations per Amazon Web Services account\.
 If you specify a concurrency rate greater than 100, concurrent automations greater than 100 are automatically added to the automation queue\.
 For information, see [Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*\.
    + For **Error threshold**, specify when to stop running the automation on other targets after it fails on either a number or a percentage of targets\.
 For example, if you specify three errors, then Systems Manager stops running automations when the fourth error is received\.
 Targets still processing the automation might also send errors\.

 1. In the ** IAM service role** area, choose one of the following options to provide permissions for Systems Manager to start the automation: